laravel/docs/validation.md

         ],
     ]);

 Additionally, you may want to support multiple choices and still validate if the values are all in the allowed list.
 To do that, you may add an `array` rule to the field under validation.
-The `in` rule will check if the `array` rule is also present in the rules list and will do an `array_diff` comparison instead of the default behavior.
+The `in` rule will check if the `array` rule is also present in the rules list for that field and make an `array_diff` comparison instead of the default `in_array` check.
 In other words, this is a convenient way to allow multiple values and still validate that they are from the allowed list of values:

     use Illuminate\Support\Facades\Validator;
     use Illuminate\Validation\Rule;